Robert Kehlmann: Art Criticism

 As author and curator, Kehlmann became the unofficial theoretician for innovative, non-traditional work in stained glass.
 He praised American artists who were forging technical and esthetic innovation while exploring glass as an “autonomous” (as distinct from architectural) medium.
 A friendly rivalry developed with Robert Sowers, the dean of American stained glass criticism, who argued that stained glass, from its origins, was first and foremost an architectural art.
 With articles like “Stained Glass as a Non-Architectural Art,” and “Glass as a Free Art Form,” Kehlmann questioned this assumption.
 He focused attention on non-architectural stained glass being done by artists like himself who designed and fabricated independent panels during the 1970s and 1980s: Sanford Barnett, Casey Lewis, Paul Marioni, Peter Mollica, Richard Posner and Narcissus Quagliata.

 In later writings Kehlmann follows in the footsteps of artist-critic Robert Sowers by developing a new contemporary stained glass aesthetic.
 Twentieth Century Stained Glass: a New Definition presents an overview of the medium focusing on different 20th Century trends, how they influenced one another, and how they were influenced by other media.

 The Inner Light: Sculpture by Stanislav Libenský and Jaroslava Brychtová, a monograph published in conjunction with the 2002 inaugural exhibition of Tacoma's Museum of Glass, analyzes the artists’ work in the context of Czech Cubism.
 Kehlmann's interviews with the artists, which took place shortly before Libenský's death, movingly refer to works cast at the time the artist discovered he had terminal cancer.

-As editor of the Glass Art Society Journal, in 1981 Kehlmann founded a well-respected critical and technical journal that continues in publication.
+As editor of the Glass Art Society Journal, in 1981 Kehlmann founded a journal that continues in publication.

 Writer

 Robert Kehlmann with his book The Rabbi's Suitcase.

-Kehlmann wrote a debut novel, “The Rabbi’s Suitcase,” after finding a trove of love letters written to his mother in her youth by Reuven Barkat, a man who later in life, as an ally of David Ben-Gurion, was a key figure in the founding of the Israeli state.
-Published in 2025, the novel vividly recreates his family’s 50-year migration odyssey from Lithuania, to Mandatory Palestine, to Depression Era America, with a focus on his mother’s youthful romance.
+In later life, Kehlmann shifted his focus and published debut novel, “The Rabbi’s Suitcase,” after finding a trove of love letters written to his mother in her youth by Reuven Barkat, a man who later in life, as an ally of David Ben-Gurion, was a key figure in the founding of the Israeli state.
+Published in 2025, the work of historical fiction vividly recreates his family’s 50-year migration odyssey from Lithuania, to Mandatory Palestine, to Depression Era America, with a focus on his mother’s youthful romance.

+The book has won the 2026 American Legacy Book Award for Best New Fiction, the 2026 Next Generation Indi Book Award for Historical Fiction, the 2026 NYC Big Book Award in Judaism, and a Gold Medal Finalist in the 2025 Jane Austen Historical Romance Book of the Year.